Menu Search

 Armand Hammer is a duo composed of billy woods and Elucid, two Brooklyn-based rappers known for their dark, introspective, and politically charged lyrics.
 Both artists have made a name for themselves within the underground rap scene, with billy woods having released several critically acclaimed albums over the years.
 Their third album as a duo, Paraffin, released in 2018, is a masterpiece of experimental production and poetic lyricism, that further solidified their status as some of the most innovative voices in contemporary Hip Hop.

 From the very first track, “Sweet Mickey”, it’s clear that this is not your typical Hip Hop album.
-The production is dark, heavy, and experimental, with eerie samples and off-kilter beats.
+The production is heavy and experimental, with eerie samples and off-kilter beats.
 The album is filled with abstract bars that reference politics, social justice, and the struggles of everyday life.
-Paraffin is a complex and challenging album, that rewards repeated listens.
-It’s not the kind of music that you can put on in the background, but rather, it demands your full attention, as you try to decipher the duo’s cryptic verses and make sense of the album’s dark and twisted production.
+Paraffin is a complex album, it’s not the kind of music that you can put on in the background, but rather, it demands your full attention, as you try to decipher the duo’s cryptic verses and make sense of the album’s twisted production.

-In a genre that often prioritizes flashy beats and catchy hooks, Armand Hammer stands out for their uncompromising vision and their commitment to pushing the boundaries of what Hip Hop can be.
+In a genre that often prioritizes flashy beats and catchy hooks, Armand Hammer stands out for their uncompromising vision.
 Paraffin is a testament to their creative prowess and a must-listen for anyone who’s looking for music that challenges and subverts expectations.

 JPEGMAFIA - Veteran (2018)